-Most guide and assistance dog owners in the UK who are trained by one of the recognised training organisations (that are members of Assistance Dogs UK) will have been issued with an Assistance Dogs (UK) branded ID book.
+Most guide and assistance dog owners in the UK who are trained by organisations, that are members of Assistance Dogs UK, will have been issued with an Assistance Dogs (UK) branded ID book.

 This ID book has been designed to support guide and assistance dog owners with their access to goods, facilities and services, as defined in the UK Equality Act 2010 or Disability Discrimination Act (DDA) 1995.

 The ID book contains information about the owner and their dog and details of the training organisation who trained the dog and its owner.
 It also has information about the law and the elements which support the rights of assistance dog owners and their dog, especially when accessing goods, facilities and services, including reference to the Equality Act 2010 and Disability Discrimination ACT 1995.